 This brings us momentarily to the theme of spirituality.
 Contrary to popular understanding, spirituality has nothing to do with religiousness, and everything to do with personal sovereignty, almost being its synonym.

-The difference being that personal sovereignty is more about our freedom from suggestive social influences, or "power" - whereas spirituality denotes our quest for our divine identity and our ultimate creative volition.
+The difference being that personal sovereignty is more about our freedom from suggestive social influences, or its "power"---whereas spirituality denotes our quest for our divine identity and our ultimate creative volition.
 Well, that would be the best that I could come up with, but I hope it will do.
 In any case, personal sovereignty gives us wings into its spiritual spinoff.

 Somewhere in the course of my theorizing about personal power, I happened to write a text which I titled in Latin: "Hypnosis Mater Civilisationis Est" (Hypnosis is mother of civilization).
 While deeply in the studies of hypnotism I observed how the whole paradigm of human coexistence was heavily based on suggestive influence.

-From the individualistic point of view, I could do something much more proactive in my life by focusing on my breathing and imagining that I am enjoying my time at a beach - rather than fall for imaginary stuff about a world that's completely out of the gravity field of my life.
+From the individualistic point of view, I could do something much more proactive in my life by focusing on my breathing and imagining that I am enjoying my time at a beach---rather than fall for imaginary stuff about a world that's completely out of the gravity field of my own life.

-So, why should I be bothered about events that are so remote and with so many unknown players involved - while neglecting things which may be begging for my attention and care?
+So, why should I be bothered about events that are so remote and with so many unknown players involved, while neglecting things which may be begging for my attention and care?
 How did it ever become so popular that people are like mesmerized by totally irrelevant crap that's dulling their sense of power.
-For, when you mostly deal with those things over which you have no control, the old saying comes into effect - "You don't use it, you lose it".

 The only Motivation that Makes Us Tick